eclipsesource/tabris-js/doc/your-first-app.md

 page.open();
 ```

-The Hello, World! example contains a *button* and a *label*.
-When the button is selected, the label is updated.
+The Hello, World! example contains a *button* and a *text view*.
+When the button is selected, the text view is updated.
 Both the button and the label are placed on the *page* relative to one another.

 ![Android Developer App](img/hello.png)